 Respirators aren’t going anywhere

 The global disposable respirator marketing size was USD 6.31 billion in 2020 and experienced an uptick of 223.9% due to the pandemic.
-The demand for N95 respirators has grown due to COVID specifically in healthcare and food and beverage industry for maintaining hygiene and safety standards.
+The demand for N95 respirators has grown due to the pandemic specifically in healthcare and food and beverage industry for maintaining hygiene and safety standards.
 According to Fortune Business Insights (1) the disposable respirator market top industries include transportation, energy, manufacturing, construction, healthcare, and others

 Respirators are crucial PPE that have always been important to protect workers in industries such as construction and manufacturing or any industry that involves the risk of inhaling harmful particles which can cause serious lifetime damage such as dust particles, lead dust, silica, asbestos, etc. The pandemic has only heightened the demand for N95 level (or better) protection and made it a household term.
 But according to experts (2), the virus is not going away, nor will the need for respirators.